/ Sunbury Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a long-term impairment, you may be entitled to further compensation under Pennsylvania law.
-These payments are designed to compensate for the permanent consequences of your injury on your capacity to earn a living.
+If your occupational accident causes a permanent disability, you may be able to receive further compensation under Pennsylvania law.
+These entitlements are intended to account for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: